acend/website-hugo/site/content/en/about/_index.md

       image: "images/team/AC_Marcel@2x.jpg"
       designation: "Finance & Experience"
       abstract: "Our number’s whizz counts altitudinal differences in his free time – and has climbed many mountain tops in the process."
+      experience: "In 1999, Marcel founded Puzzle ITC together with friends directly after his IT studies.
+Until today, he is  working there full-time as CFO.
+In addition to his work as CFO, he has also completed an MAS in Online Marketing Management. "
       linkedin: "https://www.linkedin.com/in/marcelgroner/"
       twitter: "https://twitter.com/mar73cel"